Born in London, he was the youngest son of Scottish Sculptor

 , for whom he produced

-carving on the Houses of Parliament, London.
+carving on the Houses of Parliament in London.

-He collaborated with his brother John on several important sculpture
+Thereafter, he collaborated with his brother John on several important sculpture

 monumental sculptor in his own right.